andradenathan/andradenathan/README.md

 ### Hi there, my name is Nathan 👋

-🔭 I’m currently working at EJCM Junior Enterprise as back-end developer and I'm aiming to be a Full Stack Developer.
+🔭 I’m a student at Federal University of Rio de Janeiro and currently working at EJCM Junior Enterprise as back-end developer.
+I'm aiming to be a Full Stack Developer and get Thanos gauntlet.

 ### Technologies ⚡